3 Upgrading the System

 Running the Preupgrade

-Through the preupgrade phase, you can check whether the system is ready for the upgrade.
+Through the preupgrade phase, check whether the system is ready for the upgrade.

 Running the preupgrade phase is recommended to ensure that the system is cleared of issues that might impede the upgrade.
 In this phase, you generate an assessment report that identifies risks to upgrading.
 The report also provides recommendations for resolving those risks.